47z1Lu7h/47z1lu7h.github.io/_pages/home.md

 ## Recent Highlights

-´The Great Deception:´ A deep dive into how modern systems keep us distracted and asleep.
+- `The Great Deception:` A deep dive into how modern systems keep us distracted and asleep.
-'Quantum Realities:' The science behind the multiverse and how our consciousness shapes reality.
+- `Quantum Realities:` The science behind the multiverse and how our consciousness shapes reality.
-´The Awakening Wave:´ Stories from individuals breaking free from the matrix and embracing their infinite nature.
+- `The Awakening Wave:` Stories from individuals breaking free from the matrix and embracing their infinite nature.